Bacillus subtilis: In humans

-Bacillus subtilis spores can survive the extreme heat generated during cooking.
+B. subtilis spores can survive the extreme heat generated during cooking.
 Some B. subtilis strains are responsible for causing ropiness or rope spoilage – a sticky, stringy consistency caused by bacterial production of long-chain polysaccharides – in spoiled bread dough and baked goods.
 For a long time, bread ropiness was associated uniquely with B. subtilis species by biochemical tests.
 Molecular assays (randomly amplified polymorphic DNA PCR assay, denaturing gradient gel electrophoresis analysis, and sequencing of the V3 region of 16S ribosomal DNA) revealed greater Bacillus species variety in ropy breads, which all seems to have a positive amylase activity and high heat resistance.

-B. subtilis CU1 (2 billion spores per day) was evaluated in a 16-week study (10 days administration of probiotic, followed by 18 days wash-out period per each month; repeated same procedure for total 4 months) to healthy subjects.
+B. subtilis CU1 (2 billion spores per day) was evaluated in a 16-week study (10 days administration of probiotic, followed by an 18-day wash-out period per each month; repeated same procedure for 4 months) to healthy subjects.
 B. subtilis CU1 was found to be safe and well tolerated in the subjects without any side effects.

-Bacillus subtilis and substances derived from it have been evaluated by different authoritative bodies for their safe and beneficial use in food.
-In the United States, an opinion letter issued in the early 1960s by the Food and Drug Administration (FDA) designated some substances derived from microorganisms as generally recognized as safe (GRAS), including carbohydrase and protease enzymes from B. subtilis.
+B. subtilis and substances derived from it have been evaluated by different authoritative bodies for their safe and beneficial use in food.
+In the United States, an opinion letter issued in the early 1960s by the Food and Drug Administration (FDA) designated some substances derived from microorganisms as generally recognized as safe, including carbohydrase and protease enzymes from B. subtilis.
 The opinions were predicated on the use of nonpathogenic and nontoxicogenic strains of the respective organisms and on the use of current good manufacturing practices.
 The FDA stated that the enzymes derived from the B. subtilis strain were in common use in food prior to January 1, 1958, and that nontoxigenic and nonpathogenic strains of B. subtilis are widely available and have been safely used in a variety of food applications.
-This includes consumption of Japanese fermented soy bean, in the form of Natto, which is commonly consumed in Japan, and contains as many as 10^{8} viable cells per gram.
+This includes consumption of Japanese fermented soybean, in the form of natto, which is commonly consumed in Japan, and contains as many as 10^{8} viable cells per gram.

 The fermented beans are recognized for their contribution to a healthy gut flora and vitamin K_{2} intake; during this long history of widespread use, natto has not been implicated in adverse events potentially attributable to the presence of B. subtilis.
-The natto product and the B. subtilis natto as its principal component are FOSHU (Foods for Specified Health Use) approved by the Japanese Ministry of Health, Labour, and Welfare as effective for preservation of health.
+The natto product and the B. subtilis natto as its principal component are Foods for Specified Health Use approved by the Japanese Ministry of Health, Labour, and Welfare as effective for preservation of health.

-Bacillus subtilis has been granted "Qualified Presumption of Safety" status by the European Food Safety Authority.
+B. subtilis has been granted "Qualified Presumption of Safety" status by the European Food Safety Authority.